secwexen/aapp-mart/docs/legal/privacy-policy.md

 # Privacy Policy

 AAPP-MART respects your privacy.
 This project is designed for **authorized security research and enterprise security teams**.
-It does not collect personal data for marketing purposes.

 ## 1. Information We Collect